rolies106/Youtube-API-Sample/README.md

 ### Handle redirect URL with Token

-After you visit url for generate your single-use token you will be redirected back to your app (you can configure this url redirecting) along with your single-use token.
+After you visit url for generate your single-use token you will be redirected back to your app (you can configure url for handle redirect from Youtube) along with your single-use token.

 ### Upgrade single-use Token